Caviar: Varieties

-The main types of caviar from sturgeon species native to the Caspian Sea are Beluga, Sterlet, Kaluga hybrid, Ossetra, Siberian sturgeon and Sevruga.
-American White Sturgeon caviar is abundant and native to California and the U.S. Pacific Northwest.
+The main types of caviar from sturgeon species native to the Caspian Sea are Beluga sturgeon, Sterlet, Russian sturgeon, and Sevruga.
+White Sturgeon is abundant and native to California and the U.S. Pacific Northwest.
 The rarest and costliest is from beluga sturgeon that swim in the Caspian Sea, which is bordered by Iran, Kazakhstan, Russia, Turkmenistan, and Azerbaijan.
 Wild caviar production was suspended in Russia between 2008 and 2011 to allow wild stocks to replenish.
 Azerbaijan and Iran also allow the fishing of sturgeon off their coasts.
 Beluga caviar is prized for its soft, extremely large (pea-size) eggs.
 It can range in colour from pale silver-grey to black.
 It is followed by the small golden sterlet caviar which is rare and was once reserved for Russian, Iranian and Austrian royalty.
 Next in quality is the medium-sized, light brown to rich brown Ossetra, also known as Russian caviar.
 Others in the quality ranking are the grey sevruga caviar, the Chinese Kaluga caviar, and the American white sturgeon caviar.
 The Siberian variety with black beads is similar to sevruga and is popular because of its reduced (five years) harvest period, but it has a higher brine content than other kinds.
 The Chinese Kaluga hybrid varies in colour from dark grey to light golden green and is a close cousin of beluga caviar.

 Quality factors and cost

 An expensive caviar example at 1 kg sold for £20,000 (then US$34,500) is the Iranian 'Almas' product (from الماس, "diamond") produced from the eggs of a rare albino sturgeon between 60 and 100 years old from the southern Caspian Sea.
 Wild beluga sturgeon caviar from the Caspian Sea was priced in 2012 at $16,000 per 1 kg.
 Cheaper alternatives have been developed from the roe of whitefish and the North Atlantic salmon.

 Conventional sturgeon caviar was priced in 2014 at about $105 per 1 oz and from albino sturgeon up to $800 per ounce.
 Other quality factors are texture – with firmness having higher quality value – flavour qualities, such as creaminess, butter taste, and brine or mild fish finish, and whether the caviar was taken from the fish by massage (higher value) rather than by killing it.
+Caviar is generally sold in ounces.
+An ounce of sturgeon caviar costs between $45 and $1,000, depending on the variety of sturgeon and other factors.

 Industry

 China

-China has emerged as the leading producer, accounting for 60% of the world's caviar production.
+China produces the most caviar of any single country.
 The largest caviar company in the world is the Chinese brand Kaluga Queen, which cultivates sturgeon at Qiandao Lake in Zhejiang.